jolo0201/nodejs-activities/README.md

 ## Movie Search

-Generate an excel file for the movies or series searched using  https://api.themoviedb.org API.
+This will generate an excel file from the movies or series searched using https://api.themoviedb.org API.
 > Note: Generate you own API key.

 ### Running the application